What to Expect from Your Pain Management Specialist

 Surgery involving implants

 When normal medicines and physical therapy cannot offer adequate pain relief, then the pain management New Jersey medical doctor will have no other solution but to operate on the sick organ or body part.
-But, this is not a normal sort of surgery as it involves placement of implants.
-One type of implants is intrathecal drug delivery, also known as spinal drug delivery systems and infusion pain pumps.
+But, this is not a normal sort of surgery as it involves the placement of implants.
+One type of implant is intrathecal drug delivery, also known as spinal drug delivery systems and infusion pain pumps.
 So, the pain surgeon creates a pocket underneath your skin that is big enough to hold in place a medicine pump.

-The next kind of surgical implant is called Spinal Cord Stimulation implants.
-Low amount of electrical signals are conveyed to the spinal cord or certain nerves in order to hinder pain signals from entering the victim’s brain.
+The next kind of surgical implant is called Spinal Cord Stimulation implant.
+A low amount of electrical signals are conveyed to the spinal cord or certain nerves in order to hinder pain signals from entering the victim’s brain.
 Commonly, Spinal Cord Stimulation stops pain felt in the limbs or back.
 A gadget that is able to release electrical signals is implanted in the body via surgery and then a remote control is used by the victim to manipulate the current—turn it on or off or amend the signal intensity.

 While some implants don’t cause any amount of discomfort, others can trigger a pleasant, tingling sensation.
 Two systems are available though, where one unit is totally placed inside the body and consists of a pulse generator and a non-rechargeable battery.
 The other type of Spinal Cord Stimulation system has a transmitter, antenna and radio frequency-dependant receiver.
 So the receiver is implanted in the body, but its antenna and transmitter are held outside the body.
 Your pain management New Jersey doctor will be able to determine whether you require the first kind or the second kind.